apache/jackrabbit-site/README.md

 The Maven site plugin can be used to build and deploy a web site as follows:

-1. From the reactor build the site with javadoc:
+1. In this project build the site with:

    ````
    $ mvn site